andrew/ultimate-awesome/README.md

 - [awesome-blogs](https://github.com/shubh-agrawal/awesome-blogs) - Awesome blogs related to robotics, computer-vision, machine learning and much more.
 - [awesome-springboard-capstones](https://github.com/springboard-curriculum/awesome-springboard-capstones) - Place for collecting great projects/capstones from previous springboard students. .
 - [awesome-dotnet-winforms](https://github.com/tbolon/awesome-dotnet-winforms) - A curated list of of .NET libraries for Windows Forms (winforms).
-- [awesome-utrecht-university](https://github.com/utrechtuniversity/awesome-utrecht-university) - A curated list of awesome open source projects from Utrecht University. .
 - [awesome-rethinkdb](https://github.com/analytik/awesome-rethinkdb) -  A curated list of RethinkDB resources and libraries.
 - [awesome-video-segmentation](https://github.com/ChanChiChoi/awesome-video-segmentation) - Papers about video segmentation.
 - [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
 Commented, connected, by everyone and for everyone !.
+- [awesome-testcontainers](https://github.com/collabnix/awesome-testcontainers) - A Curated List of Testcontainers Resources.
 - [awesome-ai-talking-heads](https://github.com/Curated-Awesome-Lists/awesome-ai-talking-heads) - A curated list of 'Talking Head Generation' resources.
 Features influential papers, groundbreaking algorithms, crucial GitHub repositories, insightful videos, and more.
 Ideal for AI enthusiasts, researchers, and graphics professionals.
 - [awesome-csharp](https://github.com/danperor/awesome-csharp) - A collection of awesome c# libraries, tools, frameworks, and software.
 - [awesome-atac-analysis](https://github.com/databio/awesome-atac-analysis) - Links to ATAC-seq analysis tools.